teorth/equational_theories/commentary/Equation168.md

 This [paper of Kundgen, Leander, and Thomassen](https://www.sciencedirect.com/science/article/pii/S0097316511000616) discusses a number of ways to generate new central groupoids from old, including "switchings" and "extensions".

+This law cannot hold in a (non-trivial) commutative or associative magma nor in a quasigroup.
 This law implies that the squaring map `S: x ↦ x◇x` is an involution.